kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 # Dev server behavior

-- Host: 0.0.0.0 by default (server.host: true) and honors `--host` CLI if provided; never written to disk.
+- Host: 0.0.0.0 by default (server.host: true) and honors HOST env/CLI if provided; never written to disk.
-- Port: 3000 is pinned with `strictPort: true` for both dev and preview.
+- Port: 3000 is pinned with strictPort: true for both dev and preview.
 If 3000 is busy the process exits with a clear error (no silent port switching).
 - HMR: overlay enabled; clientPort fixed to 3000 for reliable proxying behind orchestrators.
 - Watch: polling disabled; awaitWriteFinish debounce enabled (stabilityThreshold: 900ms, pollInterval: 200ms).
 - Ignored watch paths (prevent self-restart loops), including: